s-blu/writerey/documentation/docs/en/projects.md

 - Hover over the project you want to rename
 - Click on the "More" Menu on the explorer entry
 - Select "Rename"
 - A dialog appears.
-Type in the new name for your document.
+Type in the new name.
 - Click "Rename"

 _Technical note_: On every rename, writerey creates a snapshot to reflect this change.
 Don't wonder: If you do a rename only in a casesensitive way (i.e. "characters" to "Characters") writerey will create two snapshots to prevent problems that can occur on these cases.